dsoto/ENSP-337-notes/practical-elements.md

 $$ q = UA\Delta T $$

+We assume for some interval of time $\Delta T$ that the temperature is constant.
+Over that period of time, the energy moving from the inside of the envelope to the outside is

+$$ E = UA \Delta T \Delta t $$

 # Reading
 - Energy for Sustainability Chapter 6 Energy Efficiency for Buildings
 - Building Science, Pohl, Chapter 3 and 4